-- A. It is the responsibility of all analysts in the OSBI Controlled Substances Identification Units to ensure that accuracy and quality are maintained and that the necessary work required to maintain the integrity of results is put forth in all cases. - B. The technical manager, supervisors, or their designees are charged with reviewing the performance of analysts through case review, proficiency testing, or whatever measures are deemed necessary to ensure that consistency and quality throughout the laboratory system is maintained.
+- A. It is the responsibility of all analysts in the OSBI Controlled Substances Identification Units to ensure that accuracy and quality are maintained and that the necessary work required to maintain the integrity of results is put forth in all cases.
+All appropriate analytical documentation will be completed in the BEAST. - B. The technical manager, supervisors, or their designees are charged with reviewing the performance of analysts through case review, proficiency testing, or whatever measures are deemed necessary to ensure that consistency and quality throughout the laboratory system is maintained. - C. There are no requirements for the facilities, necessary accommodations and/or environmental conditions for evidence collection and handling that is performed within the OSBI Controlled Substances Identification Units.
+There are no known factors that would impact testing results.